 I found sleeper after sleeper that looked a little worn, had stains or was faded and the price was $4.00+.
 In fact, the nicest ones that I found that I would have considered purchasing cost $5.00.
 So, why would I buy a used item when I could pick up a brand new one for the same price?

 Using apps, such as Amazon, will help you price items that are new, so you will be able to tell if the price they want is a deal or not.

 Knowing what you can pay in a store for a brand new like item with sales/coupons can save you money.
 Then, you can resell them later and make back some of your money!

 Shop your store regularly to keep up with inventory

-Since consignment store items are forever changing.
-That means you will have to make a point of stopping by quite frequently to make sure you don’t miss out on a really great item.
+Since consignment store items are forever changing, it means you will have to make a point of stopping by quite frequently to make sure you don’t miss out on a great item.